ClDaly2904/beauty-broker/docs/README.md

 ### Inspiration

-The Beauty Broker website through following the [Code Institute](https://codeinstitute.net/) Boutique Ado Walkthrough.
+The Beauty Broker website through following the [Code Institute](https://codeinstitute.net/) [Boutique Ado Walkthrough](https://github.com/Code-Institute-Solutions/boutique_ado_v1).
 I have customised this to meet the needs of Beauty Broker, but most of the functionality for products, sorting, bag and checkout came from this walkthrough.
+Where whole files (such as quantity-input form) have been utilised and not adjusted, I have marked this in the file.

 ### Other
 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to generate the privacy policy